 Um....
 You're right.
 Performing arts are very different than creative writing.
-You look through a playbill at a professional theater and the question won't be IF someone has an MFA, but where it's from.
+You look through a playbill at a professional theater and the question won't be IF someone has an MFA in music or dance, but rather where it's from.
 However, those programs offer years of intense practice and training that hone voice and dance skills (and have a horrific hazing and attrition rate) which Creative Writing MFAs, outside of the most prestigious programs, notoriously lack.

 Hey, I met agents in my program.